tparkerd/viper-clone/README.md

 # Create supplementary users if needed
 groupadd rootarch
-usermod -a -G rootarch root
+usermod -aG rootarch root
-usermod -a -G rootarch vagrant
+usermod -aG rootarch vagrant

 # Install git to clone this repo
 # TODO(tparker): Update this for when the repo has been moved to operational scripts